 The 50-credit Dual Degree Program in Medical Science and Clinical Investigation offers complementary curricula with a strong background in the medical sciences, and research design and implementation.
 Attached is the model curriculum for the dual degree program which can be modified to meet specific student needs.

 This unique program includes curricula in medical sciences, and all of the key elements in clinical investigation offered in a dynamic hospital and medical school environment.
 The Program is designed as a two-year full-time experience although accommodations can be made for students who need more time to complete the dual degree.
 Senior faculty with clinical and research expertise will both instruct and mentor students throughout the program.
 A research thesis, completed during the second year of the program, is designed to demonstrate research skills.
 Students will also complete 240 hours of a clinical practicum in either an academic institution or in industry.

 In addition to core course work, graduates will develop fine-tuned clinical research skills as part of their successful completion of their practicum and research thesis.
 The dual degree program is appealing to those students who are interested in pursuing careers in the areas of academic medicine, health, and clinical research in either an academic or industry setting.
-Students completing the Program will be awarded a Master of Arts Degree in Medical Sciences and a Master of Arts Degree in Clinical Investigation.
+Students completing the Program will be awarded a Master of Science Degree in Medical Sciences and a Master of Science Degree in Clinical Investigation.